 Markus Rauschecker, JD

-(301) 738-6245| mrauschecker@law.umaryland.edu
+(301) 738-6245|

-Markus Rauschecker joined the University of Maryland’s Center for Health and Homeland Security (CHHS) in March 2008.
-In his capacity as CHHS’ Cybersecurity Program Director, Mr. Rauschecker focuses on legal and policy issues in cybersecurity.
-He works with government agencies and the private sector to increase their understanding of the many legal and policy issues they face in cybersecurity.
-Through CHHS, Mr. Rauschecker supports clients with planning, training, and exercises to enable them to better prepare and respond to cyber incidents.
+Prior to becoming CHHS Executive Director, Mr. Rauschecker was CHHS’ Cybersecurity Program Director.
+In that role, Mr. Rauschecker focused on legal and policy issues in cybersecurity.
+He worked with government agencies and the private sector to increase their understanding of the many legal and policy issues they face in cybersecurity.
+Through CHHS, Mr. Rauschecker supported clients with planning, training, and exercises to enable them to better prepare and respond to cyber incidents.

 Mr. Rauschecker serves by appointment of the Maryland Attorney General on the Maryland Cybersecurity Council.
-Mr. Rauschecker is Chair of the Council’s Critical Infrastructure Subcommittee, which addresses critical infrastructure cybersecurity in Maryland.
+Mr. Rauschecker is a former Chair of the Council’s Critical Infrastructure Subcommittee, which addresses critical infrastructure cybersecurity in Maryland.
 He is also a member of the Council’s Legislative Subcommittee which makes recommendations on state legislation related to cybersecurity.

 Mr. Rauschecker has presented at conferences and seminars such as CyberMaryland, the National Initiative for Cybersecurity Education (NICE) Conference, the UMD/CHHS Law and Policy of Cybersecurity Symposium, FEMA’s Emergency Management Higher Education Symposium, State Guard Association of the United States Judge Advocate Training Program, and the Howard County GovConnects Cyber Conference.